UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/3_MoreCommands.md

 cp hello.txt hello.txt-copy
 ```

-We don't need these anymore, so let's be brave and delete both.
+We don't need these any more, so let's be brave and delete both.

 ```
 rm hello*